Perennials/logging-node/README.md

 outside the context of an HTTP request (i.e.
 [LoggedHttpAppRequest](#loggedhttpapprequest)) will be saved in this session.
 The session directory will only be created if any data is actually logged.
-It will be created in the location pointed by the config entry named `storage.log`, or default to the system's temp directory.
+It will be created in the location pointed by [.setStorageDir()](#setstoragedir--getstoragedir), or default to the system's temp directory.

 **Remarks:** Upon constructing an instance all console output and HTTP requests will be hooked.
 The side effect of this is that two instances of this